Five tips for choosing a cordless power mop (2024 cleaning guide)

 For example

-• The clean water tank can complete at least 50m2
+• A 500ml clean water tank can complete about 50m2 – larger is better

-• The dirty water tank has a sensor to stop when it is full
+• The clean and dirty water tanks should have sensors to stop when empty/full.

-• The mop glides across the floor under its power, with you applying using a light touch to direct it (important for those with arthritis as too many suffer torque steer and are heavy to lift)
+• The mop glides across the floor under its power, with you applying a light touch to direct it.
+Some models have powered forward and rear movement wheens (important for those with arthritis as too many suffer torque steer and are heavy to lift)

 • It is not too heavy to lift or heft or to change direction

-• Optionally can use a floor cleaning concentrate in water to cut through grease and dirt
+• Uses a floor cleaning concentrate in water to cut through grease and dirt.
+Some now create Ozone from water and do not need a cleaning solution.

 • And it does not leave water drops or streaks – instead, a floor that dries in minutes